juanerolon/Convolutional-neural-networks-ai/README.md

 #### (4) Add Functionality for Dog Mutts

 Currently, if a dog appears 51% German Shepherd and 49% poodle, only the German Shephard breed is returned.
 The algorithm may fail for every mixed breed dog.
-Of course, if a dog is predicted as 99.5% Labrador, it is still worthwhile to round this to 100% and return a single breed; so, you will have to find a nice balance.
+Of course, if a dog is predicted as 99.5% Labrador, it is still worthwhile to round this to 100% and return a single breed; so, it will be neccessary to find a nice balance.

 #### (5) Experiment with Multiple Dog/Human Detectors